General Contractor Markup: Everything You Need to Know

 There is no fixed answer to this question.
 Markup rates can vary significantly depending on the type of project, location, competition, and other factors.
 However, industry experts suggest that a general contractor should mark up labour costs by around 25% and more, and material costs should see a markup of approximately 30% to 50%.

-The Construction Financial Management Association reveals that builders typically enjoy an average pre-tax net profit ranging from 1.4 to 2.4 percent.
-Conversely, subcontractors see a slightly higher average pre-tax net profit, falling between 2.2 to 3.5 percent.
+The Construction Financial Management Association reveals that builders typically enjoy an average pre-tax net profit ranging from 1.4 to 2.4%.
+Conversely, subcontractors see a slightly higher average pre-tax net profit, falling between 2.2 and 3.5%.

 However, it’s important to note that these figures, while they might seem decent, barely cover the inherent risks associated with the construction industry.